Forex Brokers — Helping to Maximize Your Success

-Although the role of the Forex broker is relatively redundant as a result of technological advancement and increased awareness, we cannot completely underestimate his role.
+Although the role of the FX broker is relatively redundant as a result of technological advancement and increased awareness, we cannot completely underestimate its role.
 The new paradigm shift has had something of a democratizing effect on the financial markets, and in the years that have followed a plethora of banks and brokerages have extended the range of their services to a new market by packaging up their online trading systems for the retail market, enabling the more modest investor to trade from their own computer screen — even on the previously out-of-reach currency markets.
-This is where the real role of Forex broker starts.
+This is where the real role of a Forex broker starts.

-Let's see some more information about Spread.
-As with all financial products, forex quotes include terms like 'bid' and 'ask"'.
+Let's see some more information about spread.
+As with all financial products, Forex quotes include terms like 'bid' and 'ask"'.
 The 'bid', in its simplest terms is the price at which a dealer is willing to buy (and clients can sell) the base currency in exchange for the counter currency.
 The 'ask' is the price at which dealer will sell (and clients can buy) the base currency in exchange for the counter currency.
 The difference between the bid and the ask price is referred to as the spread.
 The spread defines the trader's cost, which can be recovered with a favorable currency move in the market.
 The value of a pip is determined by the pair of currencies being traded, the rate at which the currency pair is trading and the size of the position being traded.

-Real-time streaming prices
+- Real-time streaming prices

-Price certainty on market orders
+- Price certainty on market orders

 - Competitive swaps and commission